 Its work has been recognized in Fast Company, Mashable, Huffington Post, O’Reilly Radar, San Francisco Chronicle and TechPresident, among others.
-FedTech magazine named GovFresh one of the ‘50 Must-Read Federal Government IT Blogs of 2013‘ saying “It’s a refreshing look at the human side of technology … and a forward-thinking approach to content.”
+FedTech magazine named GovFresh one of the ‘50 Must-Read Federal Government IT Blogs of 2013‘ calling it “a refreshing look at the human side of technology … and a forward-thinking approach to content.”

 GovFresh was founded by Luke Fretwell in May 2009.

 Luke Fretwell is the founder of the civic innovation and technology blog GovFresh.
 He advises civic leaders and businesses on how to best leverage digital strategies to create more effective, collaborative governments.
 He has written about government IT for Federal Computer Week, NextGov, FedScoop, StateScoop and FierceGovernment, and has been referenced by the Washington Post and Fast Company on civic technology issues.
 He has worked with a number of government-focused companies and media, including CivicActions, NuCivic and FedScoop and has been involved in broad-focused community efforts, such as GovPress, CityCamp, CivicMeet, Agile Government Leadership and Open Source for America.
 Connect with him on Twitter and LinkedIn.